-Committed for clean transportation
+Committed to clean transportation

 Amid growing environmental awareness and with consumers increasingly sensitive to poor air quality in cities, the transportation sector has to undergo rapid and profound change.
 In Europe, 20% of CO2 emissions originate from road transportation.
 Despite some improvements in fuel consumption efficiency in recent years, these emissions are still rising, mainly due to increasing road freight traffic.
 Air Liquide wants to help road transportation companies to significantly cut their polluting emissions.